Brisbane Olympics 2032: Local Capability

 Steel consumption in Queensland’s construction sector is expected to exceed 1.3 million tonnes by FY31, driven by transport infrastructure, health and education facilities, renewable energy projects and Olympic venues.

 The question is not whether Australia has the steel capability to deliver.
 The data shows that it does.
-The real question is how much of that opportunity we choose to capture locally.
+The real question is how much of that opportunity Queensland chooses to capture locally.
+Queensland’s steel fabrication sector includes a network of SMEs and larger firms able to:

 The economic multiplier: steel’s golden dividend

 Steel’s economic impact extends far beyond mills and fabrication workshops.
 Nationally, the steel supply chain demonstrates one of the highest multiplier effects in the economy.
-For every $1 million of steel revenue:
+Steel’s multiplier effect sees as many as six workers employed in related industries for each person employed in the steel industry.
+In addition, for every $1 million of steel revenue:

-$590,300 is contributed to the national budget in tax revenue
+- $590,300 is contributed to the national budget in tax revenue (State of Steel Report, Type I and Type II, page 4 and 5)

 Capability across the entire steel value chain